 Startling: The Legacy

 It would be fair to say that 'The Stars on 45 Beatles Medley' is not well regarded among Beatles fans.
-In many ways it is perceived as a cash-grab and there is no denying that there was nothing original about it, as the medley merely copied an illegal idea that had occurred to two Canadian DJs and had released an identical product that, through the use of soundalikes, 'Stars on 45' now made legal.
+In many ways it is perceived as a cash-grab.
+While accusations that it was written to cash-in on Lennon's death are unfair, as the song had been in development long before his murder, it nevertheless remains a cash-in.
+There is no denying that there was nothing original about it, as the medley merely copied an illegal idea that had occurred to two Canadian DJs and had released a condensed product that, through the use of soundalikes, 'Stars on 45' now made legal.
 That said, it cannot be denied that the song has had a surprisingly high impact on the music world.

 1With seven inches the single's diameter and 45rpm (revolutions per minute) the record's play speed.2A Medley consists of several unchanged songs placed one after another, a Megamix combines different songs together by mixing and blending them while a Mashup combines parts of several songs that have often been remixed.3Banarama's far more famous version is a cover.4A 'bootleg' consists of previously unreleased recordings, such as outtakes and songs left off albums.
 It is different to a 'pirate' record, which is an illegal copy of previously released recordings.5This would be a record that would hold for 35 years until Justin Bieber in 2016, when multiple track downloads from the same album were counted.6A 12-inch single was a vinyl record that allowed greater length than a standard 7' single and so were popular in nightclubs where longer songs were played.7Ringo Starr married Barbara Bach in London on 27 April, but whether the song was played at their wedding reception is unknown.8Coincidentally, the day that Paul McCartney announced that Wings had split up.
-Things would only get worse for him that year as he would lose out on a chance to buy back the Beatles song rights from Lord Lew Grade.9An early 1980s British music magazine, not to be confused with SFX Magazine, a British science-fiction magazine published since 1995.10A George Harrison solo track.
+Things would only get worse for him that year as he would lose out on a chance to buy back the Beatles song rights from Lord Lew Grade.9An early 1980s British music magazine, not to be confused with SFX Magazine, a British science-fiction magazine published since 1995.10A George Harrison solo track.11'Physical' by Olivia Newton-John similarly shot to number one in the US in November 1981 through appealing to this fledgling market.

 Bookmark on your Personal Space